KC-7/ecommerce/README.md

 <img src="readme_images/general/user-story-board.png" style="max-width: 60%;">

-I initially tracked all of my user stories but on excel tracker spreadsheet but I later added them to an Agile board.
+I initially tracked all of my user stories on excel tracker spreadsheet but updated them onto the Agile board.

 A [project board was set up on GitHub](https://github.com/users/KC-7/projects/5) to display the user stories.